pliu/k8splayground/apps/prometheus-operator/README.md

 ## Testing
-Configuration change propagation can be validated from the Prometheus/Grafana/Alertmanager UIs (after applying NGINX Ingress).
+If nginx-ingress is running, configuration changes can be verified from the Prometheus/Grafana/Alertmanager UIs.
 ```
 localhost/prometheus
 localhost/grafana